When God Goes Quiet

 February 13, 2026

 Last weekend, I took the dogs for a walk around a field near our house.
-I often refer to it as out 'my field' because I walk there so regularly.
+I consider this space 'my field' because I walk there so regularly.
 It's become a place where I can process, think, reflect, and pray.
-If you follow me on Instagram, you'll have seen the photos.
+If you follow me on Instagram, you'll have probably seen the photos.
+One of the things that I love about this field is that on a very regular basis I see red kites flying overhead.
+More or less every time I go to my field, I see at least one, if not half a dozen of these beautiful birds of prey, soaring overhead.

 But last weekend I took the dogs out after it had been raining.
-It was a muddy, bleak, and grey winter's day (and there have been a lot of them this year!).
-I was also full of cold, my head was swimming, and I really wanted to be wrapped up inside.
-And there was not one red kite in the sky.
-There were crows.
-There was a jackdaw or two.
-Oddly, even a seagull.
+It was a muddy, bleak, and grey winter's day (and there have been a lot of them this year).
+I had my thick winter coat on, complete with scarf, hat, gloves, and, as is obligatory, my wellies.
+I was also full of cold.
+My head was swimming and I really wanted to be wrapped up inside.
+As I trudged through the field with the dogs having a great time in the brush and the mud, I looked up and watched the birds.
+Was God with me?

 Photo by Doncoombez on Unsplash